joular/powerspycli/README.md

 # <a href="https://www.noureddine.org/research/joular/"><img src="https://raw.githubusercontent.com/joular/.github/main/profile/joular.png" alt="Joular Project" width="64" /></a> PowerSpyCli

-PowerSpyCli is a multi-platform tool to connect and collect power metrics from a [PowerSpy 2 powermeter](https://www.alciom.com/nos-metiers/produits/powerspy2/).
+PowerSpyCli is a multi-platform software to connect and collect power metrics from a [PowerSpy 2 powermeter](https://www.alciom.com/nos-metiers/produits/powerspy2/).

-PowerSpyCli works in Windows, Linux and macOS with Python 3.
+PowerSpyCli (command line and GUI) was tested on Windows and Linux with Python 3.

 ## Installation